Apostolique/Agar.io-bot/README.md

+# UPDATE
-*APOSTOLIQUE HAS ABANDONED THIS PROJECT AS HE IS NO LONGER WORKING ON THE BOT FOR AGAR.IO.
-IT WILL NOT BE ABLE TO CONNECT TO THE SERVERS, DUE TO THE UNFAMILIAR INFRASTRUCTURE.
-THIS IS THE RENAMENTS OF HIS WORK. ~ Drflash55*
+APOSTOLIQUE HAS (SORT OF) ABANDONED THIS PROJECT AS HE IS NO LONGER WORKING ON THIS BOT FOR AGAR.IO.
+THIS BOT HAS SOME BUGS BUT IT WILL BE HOPEFULLY BACK ON TRACK SOON AND WORKING AGAIN WITH THE HELP OF APOSTOLIQUE, OTHER COLLABORATORS AND ME ~ ErmiyaEskandary

 # Agar.io-bot
 The aim of the project is to create a bot that can play Agar.io